-In addition to the other requirements of the M.A.E.L. degree, candidates for the concentration in Family Ministry must complete the following courses:
+The candidate for the M.A.E.L. with a concentration in Family Ministry must complete all requirements for the M.A.E.L. degree including these specific elective courses:

 School of Christian Leadership Course # Hours Ministry Leadership and Administration E1310 3 Family Ministry E2500 3 Foundations and Practices of Youth Ministry E2717 3 Teaching Children from Birth to Pre-Teen E2619 3 12